haxegon/plugin_imgui/README.md

 }
 ```

-For more information about the idea behind imgui systems and why they're great, check out:
+For more information about the idea behind imgui systems, check out:
   - <a href="https://mollyrocket.com/861">Casey Muratori's introduction video</a>
   - <a href="https://github.com/ocornut/imgui">Ocornut's Dear ImGui, a major inspiration for this plugin</a>
   - <a href="http://sol.gfxile.net/imgui/">Sol on Immediate Mode GUIs (IMGUI)</a>